By Jean-François Cauchon

 Integration of a sound masking system into an open office plan guarantees superior confidentiality, acoustic comfort, and productivity: it’s an acoustic solution at a very reasonable cost considering its effectiveness.
 There’s no question that sound masking offers a great return on investment!
 Why not try the Soft-dB Calculator right away to get a good overview of how you’ll benefit by integrating sound masking into your various office plan projects.

-Jean-François Cauchon is Soft dB’s Executive Vice President.
+Jean-François Cauchon is Soft dB’s President since May 2022.
 An electrical engineer by profession, he has long experience in international business involving high-technology products.